AlfianAnggaNugroho/web-retribusi/assets/template/docs/javascript/card-widget.md

 ###### Data API
 {: .text-bold }

 This plugin provides two data-api attributes.
 Any element using one of the following attributes should be placed within the `.card-tools` div, which is usually in the card header.
-For more information about the [card HTML structure]({% link components/cards.md %}), visit the card component documentation
+For more information about the [card HTML structure](/components/cards.md), visit the card component documentation.

 `data-card-widget="collapse"`
 <br />